Published on 2025-08-25 | Category: Seasonal

 Hey Fika Fam!
 Emma here, fresh off a truly invigorating vinyasa flow at my beloved Misfit Studio on Queen West.
 The sunlight was streaming through the big windows, hitting just right, and for a moment, everything felt perfectly aligned.
 My breath, my movement, the quiet hum of Toronto outside, and even the clothes I was wearing - they all felt like they belonged.

 And that last part?
 That's actually a relatively new feeling for me.
-For years, like many of me, my yoga wear routine was pretty straightforward: hit up the big box stores, grab whatever was on sale, and cycle through them until they pilled, stretched out, or developed those unfortunate sheer patches that always seem to appear mid-downward dog.
-I’d buy new ones, feel a brief thrill, and the cycle would continue.
+For years, like many of me, my yoga wear routine was pretty clear: hit up the big box stores, grab whatever was on sale, and cycle through them until they pilled, stretched out, or developed those unfortunate sheer patches that always seem to appear mid-downward dog.
+I'd buy new ones, feel a brief thrill, and the cycle would continue.
 It wasn't just about the fabric falling apart; it was the nagging feeling that something wasn't quite right, a subtle dissonance between my practice on the mat and my choices off it.

 From Fast Fashion to Mindful Movements: My Awakening